AP PHOTOS: AP Week in Pictures, Asia

 -

-This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Asia and the Pacific.

-The gallery was curated by AP photo editors Wally Santana in Bangkok and Masayo Yoshida in Tokyo.
+The gallery was curated by AP photo editor Masayo Yoshida in Tokyo.

 Follow AP visual journalism: